1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Spotlights: Documentary Film Grant is a grant from Art Span NOLA that funds filmmakers capturing and celebrating the cultural richness and diversity of Louisiana and Mississippi.
-The grant supports both short and feature-length documentary film projects that showcase the unique traditions, communities, and stories of these two states.
+Spotlights: Documentary Film Grant is sponsored by Art Span NOLA.
+This grant supports filmmakers in capturing and celebrating the cultural richness and diversity of Louisiana and Mississippi through short or feature-length documentary films.

 Get alerted about grants like this